FusionAuth/fusionauth-style/README.md

 ## FusionAuth Style

-This repository contains javascript and CSS for https://fusionauth.io
+This repository contains javascript and CSS for https://fusionauth.io and other FusionAuth sites.

 ## Setup